 Table 3 lists the calibration of the deep parameters of the model.
 The production side of the economy uses standard values from Galí (2008).
 Parameters related to the pricing kernel are calibrated as in Campbell and Cochrane (1999), with an EIS of 1/2, a rate of time preference to match the target mean risk-free rate, spillover parameters to produce approximate macro-finance separation, and habit persistence to capture the persistence of observed price-dividend ratios.

-I estimate the three parameters $[\theta, \rho_a, \sigma]$ that drive the dynamics of technology by a GMM strategy that minimizes the distance between model-implied moments and observed variances of growth rates over 1- to 5-year horizons for the three cash flows of interest-consumption, dividends, and inflation.
-Figure 3a reports the associated fit of the model, which captures relatively well the autocorrelation and volatility of cash flows observed over the 1994-2018 period.
-The Figure also reports cash flow volatilities in the model with CRRA utility based on the parameters estimated for the habit model.
-The implications for dividends of the model with and without habits are nearly identical, while the properties of consumption and inflation are indistinguishable, thereby confirming numerically the equivalence discussed in Section 4.1.5.
+I estimate the three parameters $[\theta, \rho_a, \sigma]$ that drive the dynamics of productivity by a GMM strategy that minimizes the distance between model-implied moments and observed variances of growth rates over 1- to 5-year horizons for the quantities of interest-consumption growth, dividend growth, and inflation.
+Figure 3a